 The Vortex Diamondback 8x28 started off with stiff adjustment mechanisms, like several of the binoculars that we reviewed.
 The hinge to adjust the interpupillary distance, the focus knob, and diopter all felt stiff before they broke-in.
 At first we thought the diopter had a locking mechanism, it was so difficult to move.
-After some use everything loosened up and was easier to adjust.
+After some use, everything loosened up and was easier to adjust.
 The diopter has no locking mechanism after all.
 All of the adjustment mechanisms are well placed and easy to use after the break-in period.

 Field of View and Close Focus Range

 The Vortex Diamondback 8x28 can focus in on objects that are 13.1 feet away, which puts it towards the bottom of the list for close focus range.
 For comparison, the Swarovski and Zeiss models can focus on objects just 4.9 feet away.
 The field of view of the Vortex Diamondback is 360 feet at 1000 yards, which puts it in the middle of the list.
-It scores the same as the Eagle Shrike in this respect.

 Though the Vortex Diamondback 8x28 scored in the second half of our test group, it is not a bad pair of binoculars.
 They will work just fine for most people who want a pair of compact binoculars and don't want to spend a lot.
-They also proved to have much better brightness and clarity than other low cost binoculars.
+They also proved to have much better brightness and clarity than other low-cost binoculars.
 That's why the Vortex Diamondback earns our Best Buy Award.

 When compared to our Editors' Choice winner, the Vortex Viper HD 8x42, the Viper has noticeably better brightness and clarity as a result of higher quality glass, smoother adjustment mechanisms, and a higher quality construction but a shorter field of view than the Diamondback.
 That higher quality pair also costs around $500 more than the Diamondback, so it is a much larger investment.
-We find the Diamondback to be completely adequate for most people as an every day pair.
+We find the Diamondback to be completely adequate for most people as an everyday pair.

 If you want a larger pair of binoculars, the Vortex Diamondback line comes in multiple ranges from this 8x28 to 12x50 and everything in between.